CloudinaryPublicNew/AR-VR-360-VR-Video-for-Beginners/360-video-intro.md

 {% video width="740", height="350", loop="loop", controls="controls" %}http://res.cloudinary.com/de-demo/video/upload/v1518314168/tropical360_qjbr2d.mp4{% endvideo %}
 </div>

-While this is interesting, it's not a fully-interactive 360° until you create a video player with 360 playback capabilities.
+While this is interesting, it's not a fully-interactive 360° video until you play it back in a video player with 360 playback capabilities.

+Fortunately, Cloudinary's video player can easily be extended with the addition of a 360°Panorama Plugin.

 By the end of this tutorial, you will built a fully-interactive 360° video experience on the web.